prina404/ros-exploration-config/README.md

 *Note:* I haven't set up the correct permissions of files and folders created by the containers, if write privileges are needed a quick fix is `$ sudo chown -R $USER output/**`

+## Details

+The config provided (roughly) simulates a turtlebot 3 with a 360° laser sensor, the exploration policy is as distance-greedy as possible: the gain component (size) of the frontier is completely ignored, and the closest frontier is chosen instead.

+The config in this repo was painstakingly tuned to work in uncluttered environments.
+In case you need to explore cluttered environments, check out [d-ber's configuration](https://github.com/d-ber/exp_cov_docker).

+*Note:* as explained in the explore_lite fork documentation, a frontier may be flagged as closest even if it's not *actually* the closest one (it should be amongst the closer ones anyway).

+---

+The `singlerun.py` script is responsible for:
+- Launching the `exploreambient_gmapping.launch` file.
+- Saving every 60 seconds (wall time) a snapshot of the explored map
+- Stopping the exploration when there are no frontiers available/reachable.

+The exploration actually stops if a new goal isn't being published for more than 500 (ROS) seconds, the `explore` node is then respawned to try reaching any frontiers previously marked as unreachable.
+In case no old frontiers are present the process is killed after 100 (ROS) seconds.

+The speed-up of the simulation is controlled by the `speedup` parameter in the `worldcfg.inc` config file, any half-decent laptop should be capable of handling at least 2x ~ 4x, remember to monitor per-core CPU usage and in case of core saturation (*looking at you, gmapping*) reduce the multiplier.
+On a 9th gen intel desktop processor I managed to get decent results with speeds up to 15x.

+The partial map images as well as the bagfiles are saved under `outputs/` in the corresponding directories.
+If exploration has ended correctly the latest map image saved should be called `Map.png`.
 ## Known Issues
 PRs are *very* welcome :)